 Notification to SACSCOC Liaison of Proposed Changes

-If a change is substantive, SACSCOC must be notified as long as 12 months in advance of implementing the change.
-Upon becoming aware of a proposed change that may be substantive, Vice Provosts, Vice Presidents, Deans and Directors of the unit proposing the change should notify the SACSCOC Liaison as early as possible so that the information required by SACSCOC is prepared appropriately by the College and submitted by the SACSCOC Liaison to SACSCOC according to the SACSCOC specified timeline with the appropriate internal review and approvals.
+Upon becoming aware of the proposed change that may be substantive, responsible parties should notify the SACSCOC Liaison as early as possible so that the information required by SACSOC is prepared appropriately by the Institute and submitted by the SACSCOC Liaison to SACSCOC according to the SACSCOC specified timeline with the appropriate internal review and approvals.

-If it is discovered that a program that may be considered a substantive change has been implemented without notification to the SACSCOC Liaison, the appropriate Vice Provost, Vice President, Dean or Director has the responsibility to notify the SACSCOC Liaison immediately.
-It is then the responsibility of the SACSCOC Liaison to notify SACSCOC as provided in the SACSCOC Policy.
-To minimize the possibility that proposals that may be considered substantive changes do not go unreported, it is expected that Vice Provosts, Vice Presidents, Deans and Directors participate or send a designee to the quarterly Substantive Change Standing Committee meetings.
+If it is discovered a potential substantive change has been implemented without notification to the SACSCOC Liaison, the responsible party has the responsibility to notify the SACSCOC Liaison immediately.
+It is then the responsibility of the SACSCOC Liaison to notify SACSCOC as provided in the SACSCOC Substantive Change for SACSCOC Accredited Institutions Policy.

 5.2 External Reporting to SACSCOC